What Quick Team Building Activities Work During Work Meetings?

 Make It Consistent for 4 Weeks (Weeks 2–4)

-Every meeting for 4 consecutive weeksDo the opener every single time the meeting runs — no skipping.
-Weeks 1–2 will feel slightly awkward.
-By week 3, people start expecting it.
-By week 4, someone will answer before you even finish asking.
-Consistency transforms a random icebreaker into a team ritual.
-If you skip a week, you reset the pattern and lose momentum.
+Every meeting for 4 consecutive weeksDo it every time the meeting runs — no skipping.
+Weeks 1–2 feel slightly awkward.
+By week 3, people expect it.
+By week 4, someone answers before you finish asking.
+Consistency is what turns a random icebreaker into an actual team ritual.
+Skip a week and you reset the pattern.

 If someone says 'can we skip the opener today,' do it gracefully — but bring it back next week.
 Never force it in a crisis or high-stress moment.
 Reading the room is part of doing this well.